Universebenzene/benzene-overlay/README.md

 ------------ | :---------------: | ----------------------
 app-office/wps-office        | 11.1.0.9719; 11.1.0.10161   | Add CN version and more language support (encouraged by [AUR](https://aur.archlinux.org/packages/?O=0&SeB=nd&K=wps-office&outdated=&SB=n&SO=a&PP=50&do_Search=Go))
 app-text/ydcv                | 0.7                         | Need the [HomeAssistantRepository](https://git.edevau.net/onkelbeh/HomeAssistantRepository) overlay if you enable `pkg-info` use.
 Some other issues [here](https://forums.gentoo.org/viewtopic-p-8352006.html)
 app-text/youdao-dict         | 6.0.0                       | Converted from [AUR](https://aur.archlinux.org/packages/youdao-dict).
-In order to use this you **must use the patched QtWebkit in this overlay INSTEAD OF THE OFFICIAL ONE** dev-qt/qtwebkit              | 5.212.0\_pre20200309-r1     | Add [patch](https://github.com/Universebenzene/benzene-overlay/blob/master/dev-qt/qtwebkit/files/qtwebkit-5.212.0_pre20200309-position.patch) to get **youdao-dict** in this overlay work media-fonts/wps-office-fonts | 1.0                         |
+In order to use this you **must use the patched QtWebkit and PyQt5 with `webkit` USE flag in this overlay INSTEAD OF THE OFFICIAL ONE** dev-qt/qtwebkit              | 5.212.0\_pre20200309-r1     | Add [patch](https://github.com/Universebenzene/benzene-overlay/blob/master/dev-qt/qtwebkit/files/qtwebkit-5.212.0_pre20200309-position.patch) to get **youdao-dict** in this overlay work media-fonts/wps-office-fonts | 1.0                         |
 media-gfx/gpaint             | 0.3.3                       | With patches from Debian